git-token/documentation/contributions.md

 Upon receiving a ping event, the GitToken server checks if a keystore and GitToken contract already exist.
 If either does not exist, the GitToken server attempts to create the keystore and deploy a contract with the configured parameters provided to the GitToken server instance.

-Common reasons a contract may not deploy may be due to inadequate funds of the Ethereum account tied to the keystore.
-A faucet is provided in the testnet and beta launch to provide the minimum amount necessary to create a contract.
+One common reason a contract may not deploy may be due to inadequate funds in the Ethereum account tied to the keystore.
+For the purpose of the GitToken alpha on the Ropsten testnet a faucet can be used to provide the minimum amount necessary to create a contract.

 The server will respond with an error message if the contract could not be created.